Design for Life

 The Card Set

 These wonderful images have never before been available in stereo.
-Now Design for Life offers a set of 100 stereo photographs in an edition limited to 2,000 numbered copies, and available with a viewer specially designed to show the photographs to best advantage.
+Now Design for Life offers a set of 100 stereo photographs in a limited edition of 2,000 copies each individually numbered, and available with a custom viewer designed to show the photographs to best advantage.

 Set of 100 Lartigue stereo cards